Yejashi/obsidianNotes/Research/LLVM/Intermediate Representation (IR)/Intermediate Representation (IR).md

 - Global symbols start with `@`
 - Local symbols start with `%`
 - Basic block names start with `%` when used
-- Basic block names end with
+- Basic block names end with `.` when defined